Category Listing: Featured

 To ensure gear changes are as smooth as possible:

-• Keep your gear changing mechanisms (the derailleurs) dirt and rust free, and lightly oiled.
+• Keep your gear changing mechanisms (the derailleurs) dirt and rust free, and lightly oiled - you don't, however, need to oil the cogs.

 • Use proper chain lube to keep your chain in good condition.